adkelley/javascript-to-purescript/tut12/README.md

 In functional programming, CPS is a style of programming functions that, instead of returning a result, passes it onto a *continuation*.
 Here, a *continuation* is basically "what happens next" in the control flow.
 A function written in CPS will take one extra argument, which is the continuation.
 For example, it could be a continuation representing `success` or `failure`, similar to the `Either` constructor from [Tutorial 3](https://medium.com/@kelleyalex/tutorial-3-enforce-a-null-check-with-composable-code-branching-using-either-a73bacaec498).
 If you watched Brian's [video](https://egghead.io/lessons/javascript-capturing-side-effects-in-a-task) (and you should), you saw how success and failure were represented by `Task.of` and `Task.rejected` respectively.

-Now CPS is not only used for expressing a success or failure continuation, but you can also to suspend a computation.
+Now CPS is not only used for expressing a success or failure continuations, but you can also suspend a computation.
 This approach keeps your code pure, by deferring evaluation along with any side effects until it's time to return a value.
 We saw in Brian's video how he withheld the `fork` call to accomplish this suspension, suggesting the caller of our application do it.
 This way, they're in charge of the fork, plus all the side-effects that go along with it.
 We'll see an implementation of `fork` in our `Task` constructor examples shortly.
 But first, I want to show some examples of CPS that I shamelessly copied from [Haskell/Continuation passing style](https://en.wikibooks.org/wiki/Haskell/Continuation_passing_style) and ported to PureScript.

-In each of the code snippets below, I'll first show the *direct style* which is the opposite of CPS; the style in which we usually program.
+I'll first show the *direct style* which is the opposite of CPS; the style in which we usually program.
 I'll follow this direct style code with a solution using `continuations`, and finally there's a solution using the continuation monad, `Cont`.
 Now we haven't covered monads, which is one of the most [confusing topics](https://wiki.haskell.org/What_a_Monad_is_not) in functional programming.
 And I don’t want to address them at this time.
 However, I would be negligent in not showing `Cont` to you now, because it helps to remove the long chains of nested lambdas we see in prototypical CPS, as shown below.

 ### Example: Pythagoras using direct style
 ```haskell